dotcomrow/k8s-api-gateway/GRAVITEE_ANNOTATIONS.md

 # Gravitee Service Discovery Annotations

-This repo whitelists the annotations below in the Gravitee management API config under `services.discovery.kubernetes.annotations`.
+These annotations are whitelisted in the Gravitee management API config and consumed by the `gravitee-annotation-sync` controller in `manifests/10-gravitee-annotation-sync.yaml`.
+The controller creates `ApiV4Definition` resources for the Gravitee Kubernetes Operator (GKO).
+GKO must be installed for these annotations to take effect.

 ## Discovery / access flags
 - `gravitee.io/expose`: `"true"` to include the service in discovery